 4. Online bookish or book-based platforms are not equal.

 I once came across a tweet that claimed that there isn’t a difference between book-based platforms (i.e. book blogs, bookstagram, booktube channels).
-Back then, I genuinely wanted to guffaw in boy, you clearly know nothing. 😂 Listen.
+But I disagree.
+Listen.
 The platform you have does make a world of difference.
 And this is me speaking both from personal experience and from an academic standpoint as a Communication Research graduate.

 If the chosen medium for your content is truly irrelevant, then we wouldn’t have a competitive global industry revolving around media planning and communication strategy.
 In fact, many recent studies confirm an increasing dependency on social media platforms.
 Hence, this is partially why independent platforms like blogs are taking a hit.